Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 Odyssey Sims opened the night in the Wings’ starting lineup against the team she had helped reach the WNBA Semifinals last postseason.
 The veteran guard finished 4-for-4 from the field for 9 points, added 3 rebounds, 4 assists, and 1 steal, and posted a plus-18 mark over just under 15 minutes despite picking up 3 fouls.

-Last season, Sims joined the Fever and helped the team advance far in the postseason.
-While last season was a success in Indiana, she told Dallas Hoops Journal before the game that it was an example of how her career trajectory speaks for itself, but she’s happy to be in Dallas.
+While last season was a success in Indiana, Sims told Dallas Hoops Journal before the game that it was an example of how her career trajectory speaks for itself, but she’s happy to be in Dallas.

 “I feel like every team I go to, I leave a lasting impression.
 I try to have an immediate impact, that’s kind of been my thing the last few years,” Sims told Dallas Hoops Journal.
 “My time in Indiana was great.
 The fans are amazing.
 But I’m glad to be back home.”

-She also offered an early read on what the Wings group could become as the rotation gets healthy.
+She also offered an early read on what the Wings group could become as the rotation becomes whole.
+She praised what she’s seen in training camp and envisions this team being successful.

 “I’ve played with a few people who’ve been on Dallas before, but we still don’t have our full team yet.
 The group that’s been in training camp has done exceptionally well,” Sims told Dallas Hoops Journal.
 “We’re still learning each other, learning how to play together.
 Once we get our full team and continue to build chemistry through the early, middle, and late parts of the season, I think we’re going to be good.
 I expect a lot of wins this year.
 It’s going to be fun, and I’m excited to be part of it.”